Distant Hill Nature Trail

 Watch the video to the end and you'll notice that the song ends exactly as I finished walking the trail!

 Distant Hill Nature Trail is a network of both accessible and hiking trails, including two miles of wheelchair and stroller accessible smooth gravel trails and three miles of more difficult non-gravel hiking trails.
-The network of trails includes 'White Rock Woods' Nature Play Area, Distant Hill Geology Trail, and the Distant Hill Story Walk® trail.
+The network of trails includes 'White Rock Woods' Forest Play Area, Distant Hill Geology Trail, and the Distant Hill Story Walk® trail.
 All are open to the public daily, free of charge, from dawn to dusk.
 There is a parking area just off March Hill Road at the Alsteads/Walpole town line.
 You will find a kiosk there containing a trail map and other information about the trail.

 Pets are welcome on leash.
 Please no horses or wheeled vehicles with the exception of wheelchairs, strollers, or children's wagons.
 The trail is perfect for power-walking, running, or jogging.
 In fact, the Surry Village Charter School has used Distant Hill Nature Trail on many occasions as a practice venue for its track team!